 Black arrow/slider in machine as talent moves the slider to the left so that the tube holder is in front of the black arrow.

 Close the lid of the machine and ensure that the biosensor tip is submerged into the BLI buffer of the tube in the tube holder [1].
 Click Next once again on the software to begin recording the Baseline [2].
+The machine and software will automatically begin recording the Baseline step.

 Machine as talent closes the lid and ensures that the biosensor tip is submerged into the BLI buffer of the tube in the tube holder.